 The reverse plunger was developed to save space inside the blasters, but it is a more complicated mechanism than the direct plunger.
 The surrounding tube shifts backward then shoots forward, forcing air into the chamber and launching the dart.

 COMPRESSED AIR

-Some early blasters featured compressedair propulsion, a technology that was originally invented in the 1990s for the Super Soaker line of water blasters.
-Air is pumped into a closed chamber or heavy rubber bladder, building up pressure that is then released behind the dart by for example, pressing the trigger.
+Some early blasters featured compressedmechanical engineering.
+At the heart of each air propulsion.
+Air is pumped into a closed chamber or heavy rubber bladder, building dart by, for example, pressing the trigger.

 MOTORIZED DIRECT PLUNGER